 The vehicle must be maintained in MOT condition.

 Operator’s must hold a valid insurance certificate at all times covering ‘hire and reward’.

-When you are ready to resume operating you should also advise us in advance and provide a copy of your insurance before the vehicle goes back on the road.
+When you are ready to resume operating you should also advise us in advance and provide a copy of your valid Class 4 MOT, Pages 1 & 2 of your V5 vehicle registration document and a valid certificate of insurance before the vehicle goes back on the road.

-Currently, on good cause being shown, a licensing authority may deem an application for renewal of a licence made up to 28 days after the expiry of the licence to be an application made before the expiry.
-This period is now extended to 3 months during the duration of the coronavirus emergency.
-This will be reviewed by the Licensing authority as required.
+A licensing authority may deem an application for renewal of a licence made up to 28 days after the expiry of the licence to be an application made before the expiry.
+This period is currently extended to 3 months however this will revert back to 28 days in September 2022.